 For thorough cleaning, you can use warm, soapy water and a bottle brush.
 We also recommend an old-fashioned cleaner: diluted vinegar or water and baking soda.

-Freezing your Klean Kanteen® voids the one-year warranty because the expansion of the water can put so much force on the steel that it causes it to bulge or even split at the weld.
+Freezing your Klean Kanteen® voids the warranty because the expansion of the water can put so much force on the steel that it causes it to bulge or even split at the weld.
 Sometimes nothing at all happens.
 It depends on whether the cap was on, and how much liquid was in the Kanteen®.

 But you're not the first person to accidentally freeze liquid in your bottle.
 It's still safe to drink from it, and freezing the bottle does not alter the safety or composition of the food-grade stainless steel in any way.